Tautological classes with twisted coefficients: Introduction

 Our first goal of this paper is to do the same thing for the \emph{tautological rings} of $C_g^n$.
 We remind the reader that the tautological ring $R^\bullet(C_g^n)$ is the subalgebra of $\CH^\bullet(C_g^n)$ generated by the classes of the diagonal loci $\Delta_{ij}$ where two markings coincide, the classes $\psi_1,\ldots,\psi_n$ which are the Chern classes of the $n$ cotangent line bundles at the marked points, and the Morita--Mumford--Miller classes $\kappa_d$.
 The image of $R^\bullet(C_g^n)$ in cohomology under the cycle class map is denoted $\RH^\bullet(C_g^n)$.

 We will be able to define tautological cohomology groups $\RH^\bullet(M_g,\V_\llambda) \subseteq H^\bullet(M_g,\V_\llambda)$, with the property that the collections of tautological groups

 bear exactly the same relation to each other as the collections of cohomology groups $H^\bullet(C_g^n,\Q)$ and $H^\bullet(M_g,\V_\llambda)$.
-Thus we are able to decompose the tautological groups of $C_g^n$ into pieces indexed by local systems; the tautological groups of the local systems package all the information about the tautological groups of $C_g^n$ in a much more efficient way, and they allow us to ``zoom in'' on particularly interesting parts of the tautological groups.
-Moreover, the groups $\RH^\bullet(M_g,\V_\llambda)$ turn out to be quite computable.
+Thus we are able to decompose the tautological groups of $C_g^n$ into pieces indexed by local systems; the tautological groups of the local systems package all the information about the tautological groups of $C_g^n$ in a much more efficient way, and working with twisted coefficients allows us to ``zoom in'' on particularly interesting parts of the tautological groups.
+Moreover, the groups $\RH^\bullet(M_g,\V_\llambda)$ turn out to be more computable than the groups $\RH^\bullet(C_g^n)$.

 In fact, we will actually not only do this on the level of cohomology groups, but for Chow groups.
 (The results are new already on the level of cohomology, though.)
 For this we should not work with local systems on $M_g$, but with relative Chow motives over the base $M_g$.
 Instead of decomposing the complex $Rf_\ast\Q$ into local systems $\V_\llambda$, we will decompose the Chow motive $h(C_g^n/M_g)$ into Chow motives $\VV_\llambda$ which are motivic lifts of the local systems $\V_\llambda$.
 Once the correct framework is in place, working with motives rather than local systems provides no extra difficulties.